-- 1. To receive, consider and adopt the Audited Financial Statements for the year ended 31st March 2023, along with the Reports of the Directors' and Auditors' thereon. - 2.
-To appoint a director in place of Mr. Vipul Goel (DIN: 00064274), Director, who retires by rotation, and being eligible, offers himself for re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements for the year ended 31st March 2024, along with the Reports of the Directors' and Auditors thereon. - 2.
+To re-appoint ā director in place of Mr. Vipul Goel (DIN:00064274), the Director, who retires by rotation, and is eligible, offers himself for re-appointment.